 Recognize yourself or your church in that list?
 Me too!
-John wrote this letter to churches that existed 2,000 years ago, but his words still apply to us, the Church, striving to know and serve Jesus in 2015.
+John wrote this letter to churches that existed 2,000 years ago, but his words still apply to us, the Church, as we strive to know and serve Jesus right this moment.

-If you look at today’s headlines, you might think that evil has this world in a choke hold.
-I sort of had this idea that throughout history good and evil were in some sort of cosmic chess match.
-Satan and his demons would make a move, Jesus would counter.
-It would be neck and neck this way until the end of time, when Jesus would make one right move and then . . . check mate, God would win by the tiniest of margins.
+If you look at today’s headlines, you might think that evil has the world in a chokehold.
+Before I studied Revelation, I had the idea that throughout history good and evil were in some sort of cosmic chess match.
+Satan and his demons would make a move; Jesus would counter.
+It would be neck and neck this way until the end of time, when Jesus would make one right move and then . . . checkmate, God would win by the tiniest of margins.

 That kind of ending makes for exciting football games, but it makes it hard to be hopeful in real life.